pablo33/PHotodeliver/README.md

 - Group image files by date/events.
 - Inserts image's date metadata by retrieving it from the path/filename, or by the file-creation date.
-- Convert png files into jpg.
+- Convert png, bmp, heic files into jpg.
 - Keepit running in memory and configure hotfolders to retrieve images.

 Use it to: